What is Acupuncture (AcuTherapy)?

 What are some conditions treated effectively by Acupuncture (AcuTherapy)?

 Several years ago, the World Health Organization (WHO) published an official report listing 31 symptoms, conditions and diseases that have been shown in controlled trials to be treated effectively by Acupuncture.
+There are many other conditions that are effectively treated with Acupuncture and Chinese herbal medicine, but they may not be listed in this report.
+Talk to your practitioner to find out if your symptoms can be effectively treated.

 Low back pain